-My research has focused most upon nineteenth-century New York City, through two long term projects.
-The first, culminating in a soon-to-be-published book, Irish Fever: An Archaeology of Illness, Injury, and Healing in New York City, 18451875, is about the health-related experiences of Irish immigrants in New York City in the mid-nineteenth century.
-I trace how Irish immigrants grappled with three kinds of health problems that disproportionately afflicted them—typhus fever (then called “Irish Fever”), work-related injuries, and tuberculosis—and how these conditions affected their reception and integration into American society.
-Native-born Americans interpreted the visible effects of typhus fever and hard labor on Irish immigrant bodies as symptoms of essential Irish difference, fueling dehumanizing stereotypes, and yet, reacted more sympathetically to those afflicted by tuberculosis; this then all-too-familiar scourge enabled some Americans to recognize equal humanity in Irish sufferers.
-The book focuses equally on how Irish immigrants, themselves, responded with a variety of healing strategies, including using remedies with origins in Ireland and commodities newly available to them in New York City.
+My recently-published book, Irish Fever: An Archaeology of Illness, Injury, and Healing in New York City, 18451875 (University of Tennessee Press and Society for Historical Archaeology, 2024), is about the health-related experiences of Irish immigrants and centers upon three afflictions that disproportionately affected them, typhus fever (then called “Irish Fever”), work-related injuries, and tuberculosis.
+The book traces how medical ideas intersected with prejudices in somewhat surprising ways: Americans interpreted the visible effects of typhus fever and hard labor on Irish immigrant bodies as evidence of essential Irish difference, fueling dehumanizing stereotypes, while they reacted more sympathetically to those afflicted by tuberculosis.
+That all-too-familiar scourge enabled some Americans to recognize equal humanity in Irish sufferers.
+The book focuses equally on how Irish immigrants, themselves, responded, and draws on a combination of archaeological, folkloric, and documentary records to excavate their healing strategies, which included remedies originating in Ireland and commodities newly available to them in New York City.

 Select Publications